bokkbokk/bokkbokk.github.io/README.md

 - I’m bokkbokk
+- I am a student in 8th grade messing around with programming, i will post my project files onto github
 - i’m interested in game and program development
 - I’m currently learning python and unity2d
 - How to reach me: bokkbokk#3654 on discord